 University of Passau

 Strongly international from the start, the University of Passau is a public research university that has developed into a first address in German academia in the first four decades of its existence.
-It scores highly in international academic rankings, including the Times Higher Education world university rankings 2017, which placed it among the 250 best universities worldwide.
+It scores highly in international academic rankings: it is among the world’s best 20 per cent of universities according to the Times Higher Education (THE) World University Ranking 2019.
+In addition, the latest THE “Young Universities” ranking of universities aged 50 or younger put the University of Passau in 16th place worldwide and 2nd place in Germany.
 Some 13,000 students hailing from 100 countries are currently studying towards their degrees on our bright, modern campus located next to the river Inn, a mere stone's throw from the town centre and the historical Old Town.

 One of the strengths of the university is its consistent interdisciplinary approach to research and teaching; the University of Passau is currently increasing its range of degree programmes to further strengthen its position at the intersection of technology and the humanities.
 Its national and international renown is partly due to its unique blend of cross-disciplinary degree programmes with an international focus.